wondering-packet/learning-vault/Git/Exercises/README_updated.md

 - **Python 3.10+** installed
 - A **GitHub account** and a repo (or fork this one)
 - (Optional) A code editor with Python support (VS Code, PyCharm, etc.)
-- This lab setup assumes you are running some linux flavour (I built this on ubuntu).
-It should however work on other platforms as well jut be
+- This lab setup assumes you are running some Linux flavor (I built this on Ubuntu).

-> Tip: On Linux/macOS, confirm versions:
+> Confirm versions:

 ```bash
 git --version